barahona-research-group/PyGenStability/docs/index_readme.md

 We provide an object-oriented module for constructing quality matrices and null models in `pygenstability/constructors.py`.
 Various constructors are implemented for different types of graphs:

 - `linearized` based on linearized MS for large undirected weighted graphs [2]
-- `continuous_combinatorial` based on combinatorial Lablacian for undirected weighted graphs [2]
+- `continuous_combinatorial` based on combinatorial Laplacian for undirected weighted graphs [2]
 - `continuous_normalized` based on random-walk normalized Laplacians for undirected weighted graphs [2]
 - `signed_modularity` based on signed modularity for large signed graphs [8]
 - `signed_combinatorial` based on signed combinatorial Laplacian for signed graphs [3]
 - `directed` based on random-walk Laplacian with teleportation for directed weighted graphs [2]
 - `linearized_directed` based on random-walk Laplacian with teleportation for large directed weighted graphs

-For the computationally efficient analysis of **large** graphs we recommend using the `linearized`, `linearized_directed` or `signed_modularity` constructors instead of `continuous_combinatorial`, `continuous_normalized`, `directed` or `signed_combinatorial` that rely on the computation of matrix exponentials.
+For the computationally efficient analysis of **large** graphs, we recommend using the `linearized`, `linearized_directed` or `signed_modularity` constructors instead of `continuous_combinatorial`, `continuous_normalized`, `directed` or `signed_combinatorial` that rely on the computation of matrix exponentials.

 For those of you that wish to implement their own constructor, you will need to design a function with the following properties:

 - take a scipy.csgraph `graph` and a float `time` as argument
 - return a `quality_matrix` (sparse scipy matrix) and a `null_model` (multiples of two, in a numpy array)

-## Contributers
+## Contributors

 - Alexis Arnaudon, GitHub: `arnaudon <https://github.com/arnaudon>`
 - Robert Peach, GitHub: `peach-lucien <https://github.com/peach-lucien>`
 - Dominik Schindler, GitHub: `d-schindler <https://github.com/d-schindler>`

-We are always on the look out for individuals that are interested in contributing to this open-source project.
+We always look out for individuals that are interested in contributing to this open-source project.
 Even if you are just using *PyGenStability* and made some minor updates, we would be interested in your input.

 ## Cite